Synerty/ng2-balloon-msg/README.md

     export class AppModule { }

 ### where-ever.component.ts
-Finally, To use the balloon service anywhere in your app :
+To use the balloon service anywhere in your app :

 Import the service